 8. Train Your Employees

-It’s important to train your employees about the importance of security and how to identify potential threats.
+Training your employees about the importance of security and how to identify potential threats is important.
 Educating employees on proper security practices can help to reduce the risk of a security breach, as well as help to detect any suspicious activity before it causes significant damage.

 By following these 8 essential steps for securing your small business network, you can help to protect yourself and your customers from potential security threats.

 Why Installing Antivirus Software and Firewalls is Important?

 Viruses, trojans, spyware, and other malicious programs can cause serious security threats to your computer.
 Installing antivirus software on your computer is one of the best ways to protect it from these malicious packages.